 If you replace the clay with distilled water and a few leaves-worth of aloe vera gel, you’ll get an excellent mouthwash solution too.
 At that point, you’ll just need a suitable replacement for plastic floss.
 We recommend getting silk floss or even a water flossing device.

 Having brushed our teeth, let’s move on to other aspects of our hygiene routines.
 Like most cleaning products, you could always make your own hair and body wash.
 Alternatively, you can stick to products that come in cardboard or glass packaging.

-Luckily, most stores now sell excellent bar soap shampoos and body washes that won’t strip your skin and hair of their natural oils.
+Luckily, most stores now sell excellent bar soap shampoos, body washes, and different hand soap refill solutions that can leave your skin and hair feeling soft and clean.
 Likewise, deodorants can also be found in more sustainable packaging.
 But for now, let’s get back to the shower.